 Therefore, below, I explain everything you need to know about The Mediterranean Diet.

 How does a Mediterranean diet help prostate cancer?

-Recent studies have found a diet incorporating seeds, nuts, avocado, and an oil-based dressing could decrease the chances of death for men with prostate cancer.
+Recent studies show a diet incorporating seeds, nuts, avocado, and an oil-based dressing could decrease the chances of death for men with prostate cancer.

-The 2.5 million men living in the US with prostate cancer may have to avoid the smell of those sausages and switch to a Mediterranean diet.
+The 2.5 million men living in the US with prostate cancer may have to switch to a Mediterranean diet.

 Researchers have found the fat intake of 4,577 men with prostate cancer from 1986 to 2010, who swapped as little as 10 percent of their daily carbohydrates and animal fats, reduced their prostate cancer mortality risk by almost 30% than those who didn’t.

-Research has shown these dressings incorporated with the recommended daily oil intake showing a 13 percent lower risk of death from prostate cancer than individuals that did not change their diets.
+Research has shown that oil-based dressings incorporated with the recommended daily oil intake show a 13 percent lower risk of death from prostate cancer than individuals that did not change their diets.

 The research also found adding one ounce of nuts per day correlated to an 18 percent lower risk of prostate cancer mortality and an 11 percent reduced risk of death.

 - Prazosin (Minipress).

 - Terazosin (Hytrin).